-How to Use WTWA
+How to Use WTWA (important for new readers)

 In this series I share my preparation for the coming week.
 I write each post as if I were speaking directly to one of my clients.
-For most readers, they can just “listen in.”
+Most readers can just “listen in.”
 If you are unhappy with your current investment approach, we will be happy to talk with you.
 I start with a specific assessment of your personal situation.
 There is no rush.
 Each client is different, so I have six different programs ranging from very conservative bond ladders to very aggressive trading programs.
 A key question:

 Are you preserving wealth, or like most of us, do you need to create more wealth?